Character Helped Her Debunk

 But before execs had been worried, Petsch says that one individual especially had a big hand in upgrading her sartorial narrative: Cheryl Blossom.
 Growing up with vibrant red hair, Petsch says that she once subscribed to the unspoken rule — or “city legend,” as she calls it — that a ginger mane approach warm shades are off-limits.
 However, her attitude modified in 2016 no longer lengthy after she gained the role of Riverdale’s resident rich woman, who occurs to have an affinity for all things crimson-colored regardless of her fiery locks.

-“When I booked the display, the costume designers [Rebekka Sorensen-Kjelstrup and Hala Bahmet] referred to as me and requested, ‘Hey, what shades do you now not like on yourself?'” she recounts.
-“I said, ‘I’m a form of scared of carrying crimson.’
-I became then instructed that red outfits were truly written into Cheryl’s storyline, that they were a massive a part of my man or woman.
-Then, of the path, I turned into like, ‘OK, yep, red’s my favorite shade!’
+“When I booked the display, the costume designers [Rebekka Sorensen-Kjelstrup and Hala Bahmet] referred to me and requested, ‘Hey, what shades do you now not like on yourself?'” she recounts.
+“I said, ‘I’m scared of carrying crimson.’
+I became then instructed that red outfits were truly written into Cheryl’s storyline, that they were a massive part of my man or woman.
+Then, of the path, I turned into, ‘OK, yep, red’s my favorite shade!’
 The funny element is that now it certainly is.
-Cheryl has taught me the way to take more risks with shade and how to be fearless with my very own style.”
+Cheryl has taught me how to take more risks with shade and be fearless with my very own style.”